Bruce Lubotsky Levin, DrPH, MPH

 Dr. Levin (with Dr. Ardis Hanson) authored Mental Health Informatics (Oxford University Press, 2013).
-Dr. Levin is also Senior Editor of numerous textbooks and textbook chapters, including: 1) Foundations of Behavioral Health (Springer, 2020); 2) Introduction to Public Health in Pharmacy, Second Edition (Oxford University Press, 2018); 3) Mental Health Services: A Public Health Perspective, 3rd Edition (Oxford University Press, 2010); 2) A Public Health Perspective of Women's Mental Health (Springer, 2010); and 3) Introduction to Public Health in Pharmacy (Jones & Bartlett Publishers, 2008).
+Dr. Levin is also Senior Editor of numerous textbooks and textbook chapters, including: 1) Foundations of Behavioral Health (Springer, 2020); 2) Introduction to Public Health in Pharmacy, Second Edition (Oxford University Press, 2018); 3) Mental Health Services: A Public Health Perspective, 3rd Edition (Oxford University Press, 2010); 4) A Public Health Perspective of Women's Mental Health (Springer, 2010); and 5) Introduction to Public Health in Pharmacy (Jones & Bartlett Publishers, 2008).

-In 2001, Dr. Levin received the Harold C. Piepenbrink Award for “Outstanding Contributions to Behavioral Health Services” from the Association of Behavioral Healthcare Management, National Council for Community Behavioral Healthcare.
+In 2001, Dr. Levin received the Harold C. Piepenbrink Award for “Outstanding Contributions to Behavioral Health Services” from the Association of Behavioral Healthcare Management, National Council for Behavioral Health.